dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 1. An example of your chatbot greeting a website visitor.

 == Changelog ==

+= 0.5.7 =
+* Improved spacing of chat box button
+* Added more customization for chat box minimized state
+* Added option for Send Message button
+* Fixed appearance of multiple-message responses from chatbot

 = 0.5.6 =
 * Fixed issue with chat button remaining clickable when invisible